-If you’re in search of recipes for a perfect vegan Halloween party, or just looking for fun vegan Halloween food ideas, you’ve come to the right place!
+If you’re in search of recipes for a perfect vegan Halloween party, or just looking for fun vegan or vegetarian Halloween food ideas, you’ve come to the right place!
 Today I’m sharing a collection of 26 spooktacular vegan Halloween treats and snacks, both savory and sweet, that will delight adults and kids alike.
 Bring on the fun!

 Photo credits top left to bottom right: TexanErin.com; VeggieDesserts.co.uk; VeggieDesserts.co.uk; ThriftyJinxy.com; EatPlant-Based.com; PlantingPixels.com.